apereo/cas/docs/cas-server-documentation/ticketing/JPA-Ticket-Registry.md

 The database schemas and tables that track locking operations should be automatically created by CAS using [Spring Integration](https://spring.io/projects/spring-integration) JDBC support.

-{% include_cached casproperties.html thirdParty="spring.integration.jdbc" %}
+{% include_cached casproperties.html thirdPartyStartsWith="spring.integration.jdbc" %}